lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: “Crossroads”, Sander Bos, 2015 ([source](https://www.sander-bos.nl/))*

 > Possessed by a Blind Certainty, the [Libido Dominandi][4] imposes its will on
 > others.
 It uses words, not to clarify, but to confuse & control.
-It deceives &
+It ridicules
-> corrupts.
-It ridicules & coerces.
+> & deceives.
+It corrupts & coerces.
 It silences with fear, seizing the
 > collective will.
 It demonizes & harms others saying, "For the greater good of
 > us all.
 Any who disagree, stand against us.
 There can be no other way."
 >
 > Allowing others the greatest latitude to be as they are, there is peace.
 Yet
 > at the root of all evil is a Blind Certainty, which must question itself.
-Can
+How
-> we love others & lead them to question certainty without also imposing our
+> can we lead others to question certainty without also, imposing our will?
-> will?

 # Faith
 ![Artwork: “The Great Comet of 1843”, Charles Piazzi Smyth, 1843](../../images/the_great_comet_of_1843-charles_piazzi_smyth-600px.jpg)